Digests

 Primary Holding

-A probate proceeding instituted by a testator during his lifetime terminates upon the allowance of the will, and a subsequent petition for the issuance of letters testamentary after his death may be validly filed in and heard by another branch of the same Regional Trial Court; furthermore, a collateral relative who is not a compulsory heir, legatee, or devisee has no right to intervene in the settlement of the estate.
+A probate proceeding initiated by a living testator terminates upon the allowance of the will; a subsequent petition for letters testamentary is a distinct action and does not constitute forum shopping.
+A collateral relative who is not a compulsory heir has no legal interest to intervene in the settlement of a testate estate where the will disposes of all properties.

 Background